ymcui/PERT/README_EN.md

 View more resources released by HFL: https://github.com/ymcui/HFL-Anthology

 ## News
+**Mar 28, 2023 We open-sourced Chinese LLaMA&Alpaca LLMs, which can be quickly deployed on PC.
+Check: https://github.com/ymcui/Chinese-LLaMA-Alpaca**

-<b>2022/10/29 We release a new pre-trained model called LERT, check https://github.com/ymcui/LERT/</b>
+2022/10/29 We release a new pre-trained model called LERT, check https://github.com/ymcui/LERT/

 May 17, 2022 We release the PERT models that were finetuned on machine reading comprehension data with interactive demos, check: [Download](#Download)